mahnoormeraj/Leather-Sheet-Area/README.md

 # LeatherSheet-Area-Color-Defect

-Starting from Color Detection, I am using OpenCV to extract colors from a given image.
+Starting from Color Detection, I am using Machine Learning and OpenCV to extract a number of colors from an image.